 Back in 2014, Deck 13 Interactive developed a title that tried to emulate the success of FromSoftware’s action-RPG titles.
-That game was Lords of the Fallen, a game that didn’t live it to the hype that was generated for it.
+That game was Lords of the Fallen, a game that didn’t live it to the hype generated for it.
 Sadly, it just was too much of a carbon copy to stand up against the original.
 Fast forward 3 years later, Deck 13 Interactive is back with another title, The Surge.
-Is this more of the same or does it stand out enough to make an impact?
+Is this more of the same, or does it stand out enough to make an impact?

 Game Name: The Surge

 Platform(s): PC (reviewed), PlayStation 4, Xbox One

 Developer(s): Deck 13 Interactive

 Release Date: May 16, 2017